 - appearance.
 Cellular phones must remain off while on the clinical externship site.
 However, if students need to utilize their cell phone, they must only do so during breaks and/or lunch, and keep all calls short. - 9.
 Students are required to complete the entirety of their clinical externship hours.
 Students who are missing hours will not be approved to graduate.
 Switching of externship sites without the permission of the College is not allowed.
 Any hours completed in an unauthorized site will not be counted toward completed hours, and the student will be subject to disciplinary measures. - 10.
 Students are required to perform clinical externship tasks to the best of their ability.
 Students are required to immediately report errors or problems in completing tasks to the clinical externship site manager. - 11.
 Timesheets and daily logs should be sent every Friday to the Clinical Coordinator or designee.
 Students must also keep an accurate record of hours, should keep copies of timesheets, and are required to maintain their progression of hours toward completion. - 12.
 If students encounter any issues that could prohibit them from completing their clinical externship, they must contact Eastern International College's Clinical Coordinator immediately. - 13.
-Any student who blatantly and consistently violates the rules set forth by Eastern International College and/or the clinical externship site will immediately be dismissed from the site, the Program and the College. - 14.
+COVID-19 Vaccination.
+All students must comply with the Covid-19 vaccination policy of the externship sites.
+A student with a medical and/or religious exemption may not be able to complete the externship requirement if the externship site rejects the student's religious or medical exemption.
+The student may be asked to drop or withdraw the course.
+EIC does not provide on campus externship for DMS, and CVT students. - 14.
+A positive criminal background or drug screen test may prevent a student from being placed on a clinical rotation site/agency which will result in non-completion of degree.
+The student will be asked to drop or withdraw from the course.
+EIC requires that the student utilizes Castle Branch to complete background check, drug screening, and other requirements. - 15.
+Any student who blatantly and consistently violates the rules set forth by Eastern International College and/or the clinical externship site will immediately be dismissed from the site, the Program and the College. - 16.
 If dismissed from the clinical externship site for negative conduct, refusal of the externship site, or working less than the hours assigned by the clinical externship site manager, the student will be solely responsible to secure his/her own externship site, and complete the required number of clinical hours per the student's program requirements.
 Failure to secure a site within 14 consecutive days (calendar days) after dismissal will result in the student being terminated from his degree program.